janouma/AvalonA/README.md

     });

 ##### *tAttr*
-Changes the name of the attribute used to define layer **z translation**.
+Changes the name of the attribute used to define layer **transformations**.
 Default value is `data-avalonA-transform`.

 ##### *fy*
 A function that affects the amount of rotation triggered by the mouse movements on the **y axis**.